 Second, and very much related to the first, is processed and convenience foods.
-This includes boxed foods, prepared foods, frozen foods, preservative-laced foods, fast foods, etc. Over the last 30 years, we have seen a dramatic rise in these types of foods.
+This includes boxed foods, prepared foods, frozen foods, preservative-laced foods, fast foods, etc. Over the last 30 years, these foods have risen dramatically.
 Fewer are buying whole ingredients and preparing fresh meals on the regular.

 Third, an increase in sedentary lifestyles is also to blame.
-Perhaps this is related to the first, but this issue also includes situations such as the transition from outdoor manual labor to white-collar jobs, less time to be active due to increased workloads, a general feeling of fatigue, and poverty-dependence.
+Perhaps this is related to the first, but this issue also includes transitions from outdoor manual labor to white-collar jobs, less time to be active due to increased workloads, general fatigue, and poverty dependence.
 Ultimately, this one is rather simple; inactivity means fewer calories burned.

-But an issue that I haven’t seen much research on or talk about is the vicious circle that all this creates or comes about as a result.
+But an issue I haven’t seen much research on or talk about is the vicious circle that all this creates or comes about as a result.
 In other words, I don’t see many trying to connect the dots.
 To be clear, processed, prepped, boxed, and fast foods are usually filled with refined carbohydrates and are not nutrient-dense.
-This means that the body is likely not going to get everything it needs, making it hungry.
+This means that the body will likely not get everything it needs, making it hungry.
 Additionally, there will be an inflammatory spike and a quick spike in blood sugar due to the high level of refined carbs in those types of food.
-Match all this with a lack of activity, and we have a problem on our hands.
+Match all this with a lack of activity, and we have a problem.

 That is a perfect recipe for feeling even more tired and hungry – which likely results in higher calorie consumption and increased sedentary behavior.
 So it’s back to even more junk food and feeling like trash, and the cycle continues.
 This is ironic (in a sense) because instead of spending the extra money on more junk food to fill the void, one could potentially pay the money up-front to buy nutrient-dense foods that would help keep you full without eating so much, improve energy, and hence, help to break the cycle.